Installing IDA Application

 Here is a sample server.xml

-Please update the fields host, httpPort and httpsPort, library and dataSource.
-More information about configuring relational database connectivity in Liberty, please refer to Data Source Configuration.
+Please update the fields host, httpPort, and httpsPort, library, and dataSource.
+For more information about configuring relational database connectivity in Liberty, please refer to Data Source Configuration.

 For example: